Acoustic analogies with general relativity, quantum fields, and thermodynamics: Generation of sound waves in acoustic spacetime

-After comparing the term from eq.~(\ref{Einstein_field_equations_linear_low_indices_Helmhotlz_integral_L}) with the leading term from eq.~(\ref{Einstein_field_equations_linear_low_indices_Helmhotlz_integral_T}), it is clear that the acoustic waves are weaker by the order $(\omega L/c_0)^2$ and only a small fraction of $t_{\alpha\beta}$, which is already a small fraction of $T_{\alpha\beta}$, actually generates the longitudinal waves.
-We should also multiply the remaining factor of -1/3 with 2 in order to include also the sub-leading contribution of the $\nabla^2$ term in eq.~(\ref{Einstein_field_equations_linear_low_indices_Helmhotlz}).
-Thus, we obtain for the acoustically relevant polarization tensor
+Since the acoustic waves are weaker by the order $(\omega L/c_0)^2$, only a small fraction of $t_{\alpha\beta}$ (which is already a small fraction of $T_{\alpha\beta}$) actually generates the longitudinal waves.
+Besides multiplying with the factor T3/T1 = $-(\omega L/c_0)^2/3$ we should multiply with 2, in order to take into account the fraction of the Terms T1 and T2 which also contributes to the compressible waves\footnote{This corresponds to the factor of 1/2, which appeared by switching to the transverse-traceless gauge using the projection-operator term $P_j{}^l P_k{}^m - P_{jk} P^{lm}/2$ in eq.~(\ref{reduced_quadrupole_moment_tensor_TT}).}.
+Therefore, the polarization tensor which captures the sound waves reads